 When to try a gluten-free diet

-“If you are having symptoms of bloating, gas or abdominal discomfort, and your doctor has ruled out other conditions, then at that point, I would say give a gluten-free diet a try," says Dr. Yanda.
+“If you are having symptoms of bloating, gas or abdominal discomfort, and your doctor has ruled out other conditions, then at that point, I would say give a gluten-free diet a try," Dr. Yanda says.
 "It may eliminate all of those symptoms if you are gluten-sensitive.”

-Remember, before going on gluten-free diet, be sure to check with your doctor.
+Remember, before going on a gluten-free diet, be sure to check with your doctor.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.